-The City has endeavored to solicit input from all economic segments of the community, including local renters as well as homeowners.
 City staff has also engaged service providers, the development community, and partner agencies such as the School District in the process.
 As a small community, most residents rely on the City newsletter for information on local government affairs.
 The City has featured the Housing Element in newsletter articles and encouraged residents to share their views on proposed housing policies.
 Publication of the "HCD Review Draft" was announced in the City's newsletter during the first week of December 2021.
 More than 30 stakeholder organizations on the Palos Verdes Peninsula, and in the South Bay, Los Angeles, and Long Beach regions were notified of the document's availability for 30-day review and comment.
+These agencies were also notified when the document was brought back to the Planning Commission and City Council for adoption.